 As a group, retirement accounts are known as “qualified” investments because they are qualified for beneficial tax treatment.
 Qualified accounts come in many different forms, which are largely dependent on a person’s employment situation.
 Think 401(k)s, IRAs and 403(b) accounts.

 These accounts come with annual contribution limits, and most involve pre-tax income benefits.
-Another big reason for the popularity of 401(k) accounts and their ilk is that many employers match contributions, up to a limit.
+One reason for their popularity is that many employers match contributions, up to a limit.

-However, there’s another reason most of us do our investing through retirement accounts.
+However, there’s another reason most people invest primarily through retirement accounts.
 “Folks are comfortable investing in their 401(k)s or 403(b)s because the funds come out of their paycheck automatically.
 They don’t really have to think about it,” says Jake Kujala, vice president and group product manager at U.S. Bank Wealth Management.
 At a certain point, convenience becomes inertia and, as Kujala says, “folks just tend to put off” looking into other investments.

 Non-retirement investments come in many varieties.
 “They’re ‘non-qualified,’ meaning the investor would be investing with after tax dollars,” says Kujala.
 If you’re maxing out your 401(k) contribution limit and have extra income that you want to invest, that’s where non-qualified accounts may come into play.